 3. Understand what platforms are right for you

-It’s better to manage one platform well than four platforms averagely.
+It’s better to manage one platform well than four platforms on averagely.
 While there are plenty of social media platforms to choose from, not all will be right for you.

 Something we like to share with our clients is the difference between the functionality between Facebook and Twitter and how audiences behave on them.

 Facebook is a valuable tool to distribute timely information directly to your audience and create a space for your community to communicate with each other.
-Twitter is perfect for frequent updates and engage directly with individuals in your community.
+Twitter is perfect for frequent updates and engages directly with individuals in your community.

 Other considerations include understanding the frequency, language and tone for each platform and whether you have the capacity to manage all requirements.

 Tip: Observe competitors in your space and identify what platforms they are using successfully; no need to reinvent the wheel.